freerange/site/README.md

     $ cap env:set AIRBRAKE_API_KEY=<api-key-for-this-app-within-errbit-app>
     $ cap env:set AIRBRAKE_HOST=<errbit-app-host>

-### Forcing UTF-8 encoding

-So that Vanilla plays nice with Ruby 2.1.
-See [issue 5](https://github.com/lazyatom/vanilla-rb/issues/5) in the Vanilla project for more information.

-    $ cap env:set LANG=en_GB.UTF-8

-If we don't do this then Vanilla will show a "malformed snip inclusion" error.

 ### Updating the Apache config file

     # Copy the Apache config file (this will trigger Apache to reload)